 Support for injured workers

-Set up in August 2011, aworkcovervictimsdiary is a popular blog, run by seriously injured workers, whose primary aim is to assist injured workers by means of offering advice in gaining the benefits and services they are legally entitled to.
+Set up in August 2011, aworkcovervictimsdiary is a popular blog, run by seriously injured workers, whose primary aim is to assist and offer support injured workers by means of offering peer advice in gaining the benefits and services they are legally entitled to.

-aworkcovervictimsdiary is not [yet] an organisation, it does not have funding nor external “resources”.
+aworkcovervictimsdiary is also not an organisation, it does not have funding nor external “resources”.
 It is solely run by volunteer work from injured workers, like you and me.

-Below are some useful tips on how to get general, personal and professional support, and what type of support is available for injured workers.1.
-Injured Workers Forum
+Below are some useful tips on how to get general, personal and professional support, and what type of support is available for injured workers.
+We have also included some useful (emergency) support lines and injured workers support groups in various states.

-If you need help with your workcover claim or have a particular question, you can post it on our “need help with your workcover claim” page.
-Chances are that the Authors, Contributors of this blog, our readers, frequent visitors and fellow injured workers may be able to answer your question, or at least offer you some guidance.3.
-Share your story
+If you need help with your workcover claim or have a particular question, you can post it on our “I need help” page.
+Chances are that the Authors, Contributors of this blog, our readers, frequent visitors and fellow injured workers may be able to answer your question, or at least offer you some guidance.

-You can also share your story or experience with workcover and we’ll publish your story on our site and comment.
-This is not only good for our cause (showing the world what the real workcover is really like), but it can also be very therapeutic!
-It also gives other injured workers an opportunity to, in turn, share their experience(s) or to offer commentaries and additional useful information.4.
-Psychological Counselling
+You can also share your story or experience with workcover and we’ll publish your story on our site and comment on it This is not only good for our cause (showing the world what the real workcover is really like), but it can also be very therapeutic!
+It also gives other injured workers an opportunity to, in turn, share their experience(s) or to offer commentaries and additional useful information.

 We believe that psychological counseling is important and that the sooner you get it the better.
 It will help you “deal” with your “situation” and help you cope and it’s also very good for the purpose of documenting the impact workcover has on you (i.e. harassment, bullying, intimidation by workcover agent, case manager, rehab provider, employer etc.)